httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 2. If the remainder of attribute-value contains a non-DIGIT character, ignore the cookie-av.

+3. Let delta-seconds be the attribute-value converted to an integer.

-3. Set delta-seconds to the smaller of its present value or 400 days (34560000 seconds).
+4. Set delta-seconds to the smaller of its present value or 400 days (34560000 seconds).

-4. Set expiry-time to delta-seconds seconds from the present time.
+5. Set expiry-time to delta-seconds seconds from the present time.

-5. If delta-seconds is less than or equal to zero (0), let expiry-time be the earliest representable date and time.
+6. If delta-seconds is less than or equal to zero (0), let expiry-time be the earliest representable date and time.
 Otherwise, let the expiry-time be the current date and time plus delta-seconds seconds.

-6. Append an attribute to the cookie-attribute-list with an attribute-name of Max-Age and an attribute-value of expiry-time.
+7. Append an attribute to the cookie-attribute-list with an attribute-name of Max-Age and an attribute-value of expiry-time.

 ### The Domain Attribute